MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/wpsl-to-uwp-namespace-and-class-mappings.md

 keywords: windows 10, uwp
 ---

-# Windows Phone Silverlight to UWP namespace and class mappings
+# Windows Phone Silverlight to UWP API mappings

 \[ Updated for UWP apps on Windows 10.
 For Windows 8.x articles, see the [archive](http://go.microsoft.com/fwlink/p/?linkid=619132) \]